Knguyen-dev/cs-notes/JavaScript/React-notes/my-first-react-app/README.md

 -   Outside of react, it could be a state of rest, drinking coffee, or you're currently exercising.
 Data to describe what's hapening to something.
     In programming it's the current snapshot of your program or at part of it.

+1. States trigger component to be re-rendered (recreated), and then they'll be displayed on screen.